Lubricant: Biolubricant

 Biolubricants are derived from vegetable oils and other renewable sources.
 They usually are triglyceride esters (fats obtained from plants and animals).
 For lubricant base oil use, the vegetable derived materials are preferred.
 Common ones include high oleic canola oil, castor oil, palm oil, sunflower seed oil and rapeseed oil from vegetable, and tall oil from tree sources.
 Many vegetable oils are often hydrolyzed to yield the acids which are subsequently combined selectively to form specialist synthetic esters.
 Other naturally derived lubricants include lanolin (wool grease, a natural water repellent).

 Whale oil was a historically important lubricant, with some uses up to the latter part of the 20th century as a friction modifier additive for automatic transmission fluid.

 In 2008, the biolubricant market was around 1% of UK lubricant sales in a total lubricant market of 840,000 tonnes/year.

 As of 2020, researchers at Australia's CSIRO have been studying safflower oil as an engine lubricant, finding superior performance and lower emissions than petroleum-based lubricants in applications such as engine-driven lawn mowers, chainsaws and other agricultural equipment.
 Grain-growers trialling the product have welcomed the innovation, with one describing it as needing very little refining, biodegradable, a bioenergy and biofuel.
 The scientists have reengineered the plant using gene silencing, creating a variety that produces up to 93% of oil, the highest currently available from any plant.
 Researchers at Montana State University’s Advanced Fuel Centre in the US studying the oil’s performance in a large diesel engine, comparing it with conventional oil, have described the results as a "game-changer".

+Greases

+Greases are a solid or semi-solid lubricant produced by blending thickening agents within a liquid lubricant.
+Greases are typically composed of about 80% lubricating oil, around 5% to 10% thickener, and approximately 10% to 15% additives.
+In most common greases, the thickener is a light or alkali metal soap, forming a sponge-like structure that encapsulates the oil droplets.
+Beyond lubrication, greases are generally expected to provide corrosion protection, typically achieved through additives.
+To prevent drying out at higher temperatures, dry lubricants are also added.
+By selecting appropriate oils, thickeners, and additives, the properties of greases can be optimized for a wide range of applications.
+There are greases suited for high or extremely low temperatures, vacuum applications, water-resistant and weatherproof greases, highly pressure-resistant or creeping types, food-grade, or exceptionally adhesive greases.

+Radiation effects

+Evidence of lubricants under ionizing radiation is limited and outdated.
+Radiolysis can degrade or improve properties, and reviews recommend standardized comparative testing.

-Functions of lubricants
+Functions

 One of the largest applications for lubricants, in the form of motor oil, is protecting the internal combustion engines in motor vehicles and powered equipment.